odoo/odoo/doc/howtos/themes.rst

 ``category`` defines your module category (always “Theme”) and, after a slash, the subcategory.
 You can use one subcategory from the Odoo Apps categories list. (https://www.odoo.com/apps/themes)

 ``depends`` specifies the modules needed by our theme to work properly.
-For our tutorial theme, we only need website and website_less.
+For our tutorial theme, we only need website.
 If you need blogging or eCommerce features as well, you have to add those modules too.

 .. code-block:: python